DM$^2$: Decentralized Multi-Agent Reinforcement Learning for Distribution Matching: Supplemental Experimental Results

 \paragraph{Sensitivity to Demonstration Quality.}

 One finding in the experimental section of the paper is that DM$^2$ is relatively insensitive to demonstration quality beyond a certain baseline level of competence.
-To further support this claim, we train DM$^2$ with more demonstration qualities.
+To further support this claim, we train DM$^2$ with more demonstration qualities (where demonstrations are sampled from IPPO policies).
 Figure \ref{fig:demo_learning_curves_all} shows that the algorithm improves monotonically as the demonstration quality improves, but quickly saturates.
 This result indicates it is important to supply good demonstrations, but not necessary to supply optimal demonstrations.

-\paragraph{Demonstration Styles of Ablation Study. } The ablation study examines expert demonstrations that vary in two dimensions: co-trained versus concurrently sampled.
-For co-trained agents with demonstrations sampled non-concurrently, the demonstrations may be sampled from co-trained expert policies, but each agent's demonstrations originate from disjoint episodes.
-However, for agents that were not trained together but whose demonstrations are sampled concurrently, demonstrations could be obtained from expert policies that were each trained in separate teams, but executed together in the same environment.
-To ensure that each expert policy is of similar quality---despite not being trained together---the joint expert policies are trained with different seeds of the same algorithm.